sculab/GeneMiner2/manual/EN_US/output.md

 **log.txt**: Log file.

-#### **results: The sequence with the highest weight in the assembly results, i.e., the final result.**

-**kmer_dict_k31.dict**: kmer dictionary file, formatted as: kmer fragment (in hexadecimal), kmer count (in hexadecimal).

-**result_dict.txt**: Results file, formatted as: gene name, sequence assembly status, number of reads assembled.

-**ref_reads_count_dict.txt**: Total number of kmers split from each reference gene sequence.

-**result_dict.txt**: Results file, formatted as: gene name, sequence assembly status, number of reads assembled.

-#### Organelle: Assembly results of the organelle genomes.

-* **Gennome_cp.fasta**: Plant chloroplast genome assembly result.

-* **Gennome_cp.gb**: Annotated plant chloroplast genome assembly result.

-* **Gennome_mito_plant.fasta**: Plant mitochondrial genome assembly result.

-* **temp**: Files from the organelle genome assembly process that were not completed due to terminal closure.

-* **Gennome_mito.fasta**: Animal mitochondrial genome assembly result.

-#### Generate Consensus  :

-* **consensus**: Maps the result sequences to the filtered fq files.
+**consensus**: Maps the result sequences to the filtered fq files.
 Sequences with a number of ambiguous bases above the set value will be retained.

-* **supercontigs**: Consensus reconstruction result files, generating degenerate sequences using IUPAC codes, with degenerate bases marking SNP sites.
+**supercontigs**: Consensus reconstruction result files, generating degenerate sequences using IUPAC codes, with degenerate bases marking SNP sites.

-#### Multi Copy Detection :

-* **paralogs**: Result files from paralogous gene screening.
+**paralogs**: Result files from paralogous gene screening.
 The _ref.fasta file stores paralogous genes, the csv file records the number of times different base positions are mapped, and the .pec.csv file records the frequency of base mutations.

 **summary.csv**: Compilation of statistical results.

+**results: The sequence with the highest weight in the assembly results, i.e., the final result.**

+  - kmer_dict_k31.dict: kmer dictionary file, formatted as: kmer fragment (in hexadecimal), kmer count (in hexadecimal).

+  - result_dict.txt: Results file, formatted as: gene name, sequence assembly status, number of reads assembled.

+  - ref_reads_count_dict.txt: Total number of kmers split from each reference gene sequence.

+  - result_dict.txt: Results file, formatted as: gene name, sequence assembly status, number of reads assembled.

+---

+**Organelle**: Assembly results of the organelle genomes.

+  - Gennome_cp.fasta: Plant chloroplast genome assembly result.

+  - Gennome_cp.gb: Annotated plant chloroplast genome assembly result.

+  - Gennome_mito_plant.fasta: Plant mitochondrial genome assembly result.

+  - temp: Files from the organelle genome assembly process that were not completed due to terminal closure.

+  - Gennome_mito.fasta: Animal mitochondrial genome assembly result.

 #### Batch- Analysis :